What is a Locked BOM? How Does It Work?

 Another important use of this data is that many entities require guarantees that genuine (non-counterfeit) parts are being utilized.
 Delkin can trace each part used via purchase order where parts were procured from and verify each is an authorized reseller thus making this guarantee of authenticity.

-Delkin Goes Above and Beyond
+With a Locked BOM, Delkin Goes Above and Beyond